jisaacstone/urbanmountain/urbanism_books.markdown

   %}

 {% include book.html
-  cover="confessions_of_a_recovering_engineer.jpg"
-  title="Confessions of a Recovering Engineer" author="Charles L Marohn Jr" rating="A" description="A perspective on why deadly roads are built.
-The way the USA builds roads is killing people and ruining communities, and yet it just keeps happening.
-This book offers an inside look into how and why this keeps happening."
-  %}

-{% include book.html
   cover="triumph_of_the_city.jpg"
   title="Triumph of the City"
   author="Edward Glaeser"
   rating="C"
-  description="Did Not Finish
+  description="
 This book is a refutation of the notion that cities are dying.
+It is old and feels so.
 I found it boring and stopped reading in the middle of chapter 3"
 %}

 {% include book.html